 Best Festivals in the Midwest

 Whether you wish to celebrate your heritage or just party and dance the entire night, these Midwest festivals will make it happen.

 Summer Solstice Indie Music Festival: Yorkville, Illinois

-June is the month if you wish to attend one of these incredible Midwest music festivals.
+If you wish to attend one of these incredible Midwest music festivals, June is the month.
 The Summer Solstice is one of the most hyped-for events in Illinois, and it is for a solid reason.
-This music festival has in the past, brought some of the most revered artists and bands on stage, like:
+This music festival has, in the past, brought some of the most revered artists and bands on stage, like:

 - Norah Jones

 - Sturgill Simpson

 The event, which Rogue Barrister Records strives to make successful each year, presents a unique collection of indie and alt-country rock to give the mammoth crowd a time to remember.
 It is the best festival to be in a while in the Fox River.